bahrus/litter-g/README.md

 and does the following:

 1)  Adds properties latitude, longitude to the div DOM element.
-Updates to either of those properties also cause
-2)  Applies the rendering function any time any of those properties change (with a little debouncing)
+2)  Updates the input property any time either of those properties change (with a little debouncing [TODO]), thus causing lit-html to rerender.